Convolutional Monge Mapping between EEG Datasets to Support Independent Component Labeling: Methodology

+The use of Hellinger distance compared to Bures-Wasserstein distance means that signals are compared in terms of their spectral shape, ignoring difference in their variance.

 \textbf{Step 3} Normalizing filter.
-We define a real-valued, zero-phase linear filter with impulse response $h[n]$ and frequency response $\bm{H}$.
-This filter solves the optimal transport problem for both the barycenter and subject-to-subject formulations, and its frequency response is given by the square root of the ratio of the channel-averaged PSDs~\cite{flamaryConcentrationBoundsLinear2020}:
+We define a real-valued, zero-phase linear filter with impulse response $h[n]$ and frequency response $\bm{H}$ given by the square root of the ratio of the channel-averaged PSDs~\citep{flamaryConcentrationBoundsLinear2020}:

 where $\mathrm{IRFFT}_M$ is the inverse FFT for real-valued signals that operates on the non-negative frequencies.
-As discussed in Section~\ref{sec:background}, by equalizing the channel-average PSD, this filter solves the optimal transport problem between zero-mean Gaussian distributions with circulant covariance matrices that commute and are diagonalized by the discrete-time Fourier transform.
-For this filter, the source PSD $\bar{\bm{p}}^\text{S}$ can be either the barycenter of the source dataset $\bar{\bm{p}}_\text{S}$ \eqref{eq:2:barycenter_1}, its $\ell_1$-normalized version $\tilde{\bm{p}}_\text{S}$ \eqref{eq:2:barycenter}, or the closest matching source signal $\bar{\bm{p}}_*^\text{S}$ \eqref{eq:best_psd}.
+As discussed in Appendix~\ref{app}, by equalizing the channel-average PSD, this filter solves the optimal transport problem between zero-mean Gaussian distributions with circulant covariance matrices that commute and are diagonalized by the discrete-time Fourier transform.
+The only difference between the barycenter and subject-to-subject formulations is the choice of Gaussian distribution for the source.
+That is, the source PSD $\bar{\bm{p}}^\text{S}$ can be either the barycenter of the source dataset $\bar{\bm{p}}_\text{S}$ as in \eqref{eq:2:barycenter_1}, the $\ell_1$-normalized barycenter $\tilde{\bm{p}}_\text{S}$ as in \eqref{eq:2:barycenter_1}, or the closest matching source signal $\bar{\bm{p}}_*^\text{S}$ as in \eqref{eq:best_psd}.